port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 ```

 :::info Saving the `ARN`
-Make sure to save the `ARN` value, we will need it to create an execution role for our Lambda function which can access the newly created secret.
+Make sure to save the `ARN` value, you will need it to create an execution role for the Lambda function, which can access the newly created secret.
 :::

 ### Creating an execution role

-Before we deploy our Lambda function, it needs an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with access to the Kafka username and password secret we created, let’s create a [basic execution role](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html#with-userapp-walkthrough-custom-events-create-iam-role) with `assumeRole` permission and basic permissions for `cloudWatch`
+Before you deploy your Lambda function, it needs an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with access to the Kafka username and password secret you created.
+Let’s create a [basic execution role](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html#with-userapp-walkthrough-custom-events-create-iam-role) with `assumeRole` permission and basic permissions for `cloudWatch`

 ```bash showLineNumbers
 aws iam create-role --role-name lambda-port-execution-role --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'